nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

       --timeout duration       Client time-out when performing remote operations, such as '500ms' or '10s'.
 Refer to Golang's 'time.Duration' syntax for a more elaborate description of the syntax. (default 10s)
       --token string           Token to be used for authenticating on the remote node.
 Takes precedence over 'token-file'.
       --token-file string      File from which the authentication token will be read.
 If not specified it will try to read the token from the '.nuts-client.cfg' file in the user's home dir.
-      --v2                     Pass 'true' to use the V2 API and create a web:did.
+      --v2                     Pass 'true' to use the V2 API and create a did:web DID.
       --verbosity string       Log level (trace, debug, info, warn, error) (default "info")

 nuts vdr deactivate